First, you realize that you need a couple of developers. Or maybe a whole team, for your software development.

-The main difference is that, with software outsourcing, the team and project management happens on the vendor side, whereas outstaffing requires the client to manage developers on their own.
+The main difference is that the team and project management happens on the vendor side.
+Whereas outstaffing requires the client to manage developers on their own.

 The offshore agency is responsible for managing, assigning tasks for the developer, and accounting.

 In fact, the client is responsible for keeping track of assigned tasks, managing the progress, communicating with a developer or a team of developers, and accounting.

 Since a remote developer is a part of your development team, communication will be vital for both sides.

 Some people are gifted with either technical or managing skills.
 Nevertheless, entrepreneurs underestimate the complexity of outstaffing.
 They believe that they’ll be able to communicate, manage, and assign tasks to remote employees.
 And manage their business at the same time.

 When clients come to a software outsourcing company, they expect a certain level of expertise and service.
 However, not every software outsourcing company has it.
 So, in order not to fall into this trap, test-drive a team, get feedback from their previous customers, and view their former projects.